 Player Development

 As one club, a player can transition from Auskick right through to senior football and beyond.
 The Rovers has its own Auskick program where 7 & 8 year-old’s can learn the basics of Australian Rules Football.
 From there, boys and girls can move onto the Under 8’s and develop their skills through the junior ranks, right through to playing senior football in the VAFA.
 Players can follow in the footsteps of previous Rovers AFL players can play at the Sandringham Dragons before nominating for the Draft.
-The club also has an official partnership with VFL club Sandringham Zebras.
+The club also has a close relationship with local VFL club Sandringham Zebras.

 AFL Players

 The club has had numerous AFL/VFL players over the years.
 St Kilda champion Ross Smith is arguably Hampton Rovers most well known player, winning the Brownlow medal in 1967 as well as captaining the club and Victoria.
-In 2020, the Rovers boast TEN former players on AFL lists.
+In 2026, the Rovers boast seven former players on AFL lists.
 View our AFL players.

 In the Community

 The Hampton Rovers Football Club is a Bayside community club.
 As well as getting involved in the local community, the club also supports a number of charities.
 Since 2007, the Rovers have regularly held annual functions raising funds for numerous charities and each year, the club also supports The Salvation Army with players collecting donations throughout Hampton.
-To date, the club has raised over $120,000 for the Salvo’s.
+To date, the club has helped raise over $250,000 for the Salvo’s.

 Website